You are here

 Director, National Institutes of Health, April 9, 1991 - June 30, 1993

-Dr. Bernadine Healy became NIH director in April 1991.
+Dr. Bernadine Healy became the 13th NIH director in April 1991, appointed by President George H.W.
+Bush.
 Shortly after her appointment, she launched the NIH Women's Health Initiative, a $500 million effort to study the causes, prevention, and cures of diseases that affect women.
 She also established the Shannon Award, grants designed to foster creative, innovative approaches in biomedical research and keep talented scientists in a competitive system.

 Prior to her appointment, she was chairman of the Research Institute of the Cleveland Clinic Foundation, where she directed the research programs of nine departments including efforts in cardiovascular disease, neurobiology, immunology, cancer, artificial organs, and molecular biology.
 From her appointment in November 1985, she also served as a staff member of the clinic's department of cardiology.